justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 <img src="images/gc-graph-trace.png" alt="Initial object graph">

 The collector thread performs the bulk of its work during this phase.
-For more details see the [Collector Thread](#collector-thread) section.
+For more details see the [Collector Trace](#collector-trace) section.

 ### Sweep
 This function is included here for completeness but is actually performed much later due to [lazy sweeping](#lazy-sweeping).